common-badger/wanderlust/README.md

 # Wanderlust

-Curate your city’s hidden gems for others to fall in love with or cure your wanderlust by exploring the city through a new perspective.
+Curate your city’s hidden gems for others to fall in love with.
+Explore your own beloved city through new eyes.

 ## Team